 The temperature sensor is used in a computer, refrigerator, automobile, medical device, cooking appliances, electrical motor, etc.

 2. Pressure Sensor

-Pressure sensor is called Pressure Transducer or Pressure Transmitter or Piezometer.
+The pressure sensor is called a Pressure Transducer or Pressure Transmitter or Piezometer.

 According to different uses and many more features, it is divided into different parts like,

 Pressure sensors are used in many systems like pneumatic, hydraulic, vacuum systems, etc.

 The touch sensor is called a Tactile sensor.
 It is an electronic sensor that is used for detecting and recording physical touch.